PathoGenOmics-Lab/VIPERA/config/README.md

 ## Automated construction of a context dataset

-Setting the `CONTEXT_FASTA` parameter to `null` (default) will enable the automatic download of sequences from the GISAID SARS-CoV-2 database.
+Setting the `CONTEXT_FASTA` parameter to `null` (default) will enable the automatic download of sequences from the GISAID EpiCoV SARS-CoV-2 database.
 An unset parameter has the same effect.
 To enable this, you must also [sign up to the GISAID platform](https://gisaid.org/register/) and provide your credentials by creating and filling an additional configuration